 At OHSA Occupational Health Services Australia Pty Ltd, our commitment to valuing people, both permeates and underpins every aspect of our organization.
-It is reflected in our Code of Practice, our information, advice and support services and all policies and programs of our college.
+It is reflected in our information, advice and support services and all policies and programs of our college.

 Our College offers both accredited and non-accredited courses.
 We employ a variety of training and assessment techniques that can be customised to benefit our student’s situation.
 Training and assessment can be undertaken at work sites, College premises, by distant learning or through a combination of any of these.

 We aim to ensure that our courses offer only the most current and relevant information for our students.
 Regular reviews of all our programs and procedures are undertaken to ensure our students are industry ready.

 We pay particular interest to the needs of our students, and our staff is available on request to discuss any aspects of the training and assessment requirements and college policies.

 If after reading our handbook you have further questions concerning training at the College, please do not hesitate to contact us at 1300 647 200 and we will arrange a time for a personal interview with a member of our training staff.

 We look forward to the opportunity of working with you and assisting you in the development of your career path with training and expert support.
 Our desire is that your experiences at our College will be constructive, positive and valuable, and our programs and policies are developed with this aim in mind.

 1.1.
 Nationally Recognised Training